top of page

 "The smell in the forest was a result of the decomposition of organic matter."

-Detailed Meaning of Decomposition
+Meaning and Usage of Decomposition

 It involves the gradual breakdown of complex compounds and structures into smaller, more basic components.
 Decomposition occurs naturally as a result of biological activities such as microbial action, enzymatic reactions, and decay.
 It is an essential part of the natural cycle of life, as it facilitates the recycling and release of nutrients back into the ecosystem.
 During decomposition, organic matter undergoes chemical changes and transformation, leading to the production of byproducts like gases, heat, and residues.
 This process can occur in various environments, such as soil, water, or even within the body after death.
 Overall, decomposition is a fundamental biological process that plays a vital role in the recycling and renewal of organic matter in the natural world.

-Example Sentences for Decomposition
+Example Sentences Using Decomposition

 1. The decomposition of fallen leaves enriches the soil with nutrients.